felix-d/dockelixir/README.md

 You can access the web app at `http://localhost:4000`.

-## Simulate a production environment with Docker Swarm
+## Simulate a production environment with Docker Swarm and Vagrant

 *TODO*